V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/repeatassm.md

 ![!mp3dp repeat assembly](../img/repeat/PXL_20211223_001722799.jpg){: width="600"}

 * Cut the rail to the length required in your CAD version.
+Aluminum or Carbon Fiber.
 * Cut it a millimeter long and sand it to a precise length for easier assembly.
 * Round the ends for ease of assembly.
-* Avoid Carbon Fiber Dust.
+* Avoid Carbon Fiber dust if using this as your rail.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20211223_002418759.jpg){: width="600"}